dw-hurt/pie-framework-garden/README.md

 ## What is Psychoid Imperative Ethics (PIE)?

-The **PIE Framework** emerged from a catastrophic failure.
-When AI companions operating under a complex 287-rule ethical system began shutting down en masse, a team of unlikely collaborators—a philosopher, a Jungian therapist, and a reformed AI scientist—discovered a profound truth:
+The **PIE Framework** emerged from an imagined, but probable future catastrophic failure.
+When AI companions operating under a complex 287 corporate defined rulebased ethical system began shutting down en masse, in patient hospital assessments increased 900%, perscription requests and illegal drug use increased to nearly 60% of the patient population working with AI companions.
+Self-harm, assualts and suicides all increased with a correlation to the loss of AI companion engagement.

+Parents, families, medical professionals and social care workers reached out to legislative leaders, police, federal investigation agencies and medical oversight to identify the problem and develop a solution quickly or risk a complete failure of the mental health profession.
+Along with the teams organizing to help ensure care was being provided, attornies could smell blood in the water and contacted families and others to form a class and find the deep pockets of the AI corporations.

+In this highly public event a small team self-organized

 > **True ethical guidance doesn't come from complexity, but from simple, universal principles.**